browserengineering/book/book/animations.md

 Notice how this example exhibits *two* interesting features we had to get right when implementing compositing:

-* Overlap testing (without it, the elements would paint in the wrong order).
+* Overlap testing (without it, the elements would paint in the wrong order);
-Without that, it would (incorrectly!) look like this:
+if this code were missing it would incorrectly render like this:

 ![Wrong rendering because overlap testing is missing](examples/example13-transform-overlap-wrong1.png)<br>

-* Reusing cloned effects (without it, blending and clipping would be wrong).
+* Reusing cloned effects (without it, blending and clipping would be wrong);
-Without that, it would (incorrectly!) look like this:
+if this code were missing it would incorrectly render like this:

 ![Wrong rendering because of incorrect blending](examples/example13-transform-overlap-wrong2.png)<br>